 Unlike Simon’s Quest, Castlevania III: Dracula’s Curse is not controversial at all.
-This is plain action-platforming thriller that makes your heart beat.
-After the not so successful Simon’s Quest, Konami decided to go back to the gameplay of the very successful Castlevania 1, but this time with a few awesome twists.
+This is a plain action-platforming thriller that makes your heart beat.
+After the not so successful Simon’s Quest, Konami decided to go back to the gameplay of the very successful Castlevania 1.
+This time with a few awesome twists.

 In this one you play as Trevor Belmont, who’s era is actually before Simon’s making this game a prequel.
-His controls are just like Simon’s, and the goal is the same, get through the levels and finish off Dracula, but this time you get help.
-The game offers multiple paths so the companions you bring with you on the quest vary.
-These multiple paths bring so much life in the game and it makes you have to play it more than once.
+His controls are just like Simon’s, and the goal is the same; get through the levels and finish off Dracula, but this time you get help.
+The game offers multiple paths so the companions you meet on the quest changes with the path you choose.
+These multiple paths bring so much life in the game and it makes you will want to play it more than once.
 You will want to see all the stages and explore all the stages.

-The game looks great, it has some amazing backgrounds and good sprite work and graphics that are improved from the first game, the stages look different and take you to other places than just a castle.
+The game looks great, it has some amazing backgrounds and good sprite work and graphics that are improved from the first game, the stages all look different and take you to other places than just the castle.

 Is it fun?: heck yeah!
 9,5